JTSkelton/Landing-Page/README.md

 * Please open the GitHub link provided on this README.
 You will be directed to the landing page where you can read about me and explore my projects.

+* To clone the project to your local computer, follow these steps:
+1) Copy the link to the GitHub repository: https://github.com/JTSkelton/Landing-Page.git
+2) Paste the link in the terminal after the 'git clone' command
+3) The repository is now copied to your device.
+You can now navigate to the files in the directory labeled 'Landing-Page' and open with your choice of text-editor.

 ## Known Bugs

 * GitHub pages displays boxes misaligned